Wedding Invitation Wording and Etiquette Tips

 The request line arguably plays the most important role in the invitation: it actually invites the guest to the event!
 It’s important to keep in mind that the wording of the request line changes depending on whether the venue of your event is religious or not.
 Invitations to events held at a religious venue use the phrase “request the honor of your presence”; secular events use the phrase “request the pleasure of your company”.
 While this is a tradition that is still widely used today, more and more couples are choosing to forgo the conventional phrasing and make use of more fun and celebratory request lines.

 Working with the request line, the event line lets the guest know what event they are being invited to.
 This line specifies the type of event (marriage, reception, or anything else) and traditionally, the relationship of the host to the bride or groom, but it’s no longer necessary to include this relation.

-Between the bride and groom lines is the joining word.
+Between the two marriage lines is the joining word.
 This line serves to connect the names of the spouses-to-be and while it plays a simple role, the joining word does change depending on a few factors, namely the type of the event and its religious associations.

-Similar to the bride line, the groom line simply states the name of the groom.
+When applicable, similar to the bride line, the groom line simply states the name of the groom.
 This one doesn’t change much— writing the groom’s full name and his title is considered standard regardless of other lines.
-(Again, this is a well-established practice, but the wedding is about the bride and groom— we think you should write the groom’s name however he feels comfortable.)
+(Again, this is a well-established practice, but the wedding is about the soon-to-be-married couple — we think you should write the groom’s name however they feels comfortable!)

 The date line follows the groom line and states the day of week, date, and month in which the event will take place.
 Depending on the formality of the invitation, you might or might not need to write out numbers in words.